fusionSuite/documentation/docs/developers/installation.md

 - commands starting by `#` must be executed by the `root` user;
 - commands starting by `$` must be executed by your normal user.

+## Without Docker

+This guide has been made and tested for:

+- Debian 11 (Bullseye)
+- MariaDB
+- Nginx

+Other systems should work as well, but you may have to adapt some commands.

+FusionSuite also works and is tested with MySQL and PostgreSQL databases.

-## Install the package dependencies
+### Install the package dependencies

 Install the dependencies with the following command: